bdebilzan/Magento2/README.md

     composer install

-*You must enter authentication keys when prompted for username and password in CLI.*
+*You must enter authentication keys when prompted for username and password in the CLI.*

 To create authentication keys: